 Takeout just hits differently sometimes.
 There are some places around Minneapolis that were truly destined for takeout.
 Not because their ambiance is bad, but because the type of food is meant for a cozy Sunday inside your own home.
-These are the best takeout restaurants in Minneapolis and St. Paul that you need on your stay-at-home rotation (from a local).
+These are the best takeout restaurants in the Twin Cities (Minneapolis and St. Paul) that you need on your stay-at-home rotation (from a local).

 Are you a takeout fanatic?
 Don’t get me wrong.
 I’m a huge fan of getting outside and enjoying a unique atmosphere that isn’t the same as your living room.